-The Contribution to Reserves is 1) a real estate transaction fee paid by the purchaser equaling 0.5% of the sale price and 2) an impact fee collected at $.50 per square foot for all new construction of undeveloped lots.
+The Contribution to Reserves Fee is a real estate transaction fee paid by the purchaser equaling 0.5% of the sale price.
 The real estate transaction fee is applicable each time ownership of an AIP property transfers.

 AIPCA’s annual assessment is billed once a year and is due March 1.
 If payment is not received by March 31, an administrative charge and interest will be applied to the account.
 The assessment covers security, maintenance of roads, roadsides, dunes and lagoons, lighting and all common properties owned by the AIPCA.

 Osprey Village residents pay the AIPCA assessments as part of their Osprey Village fees and are not billed directly by the Association.